NCEAS/eml/docs/eml-semantic-annotations-primer.md

 In the following entity-level annotation, the subject of the semantic statement refers to the `otherEntity` element's `id` attribute value, "urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b".
-The object property of the statement is "http://purl.org/dc/elements/1.1/subject".
+The object property of the statement is "http://purl.obolibrary.org/obo/IAO_0000136".
 Finally, the object (value) in the semantic statement is "http://purl.obolibrary.org/obo/NCBITaxon_40674", which resolves to the "Mammalia" term in the NCBITaxon ontology (http://www.ontobee.org/ontology/NCBITaxon).

-Taken together, the semantic statement indicates that "the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about the subject Mammalia"
+Taken together, the semantic statement indicates that "the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about Mammalia"

 ```xml